IPTV: The Modern Way to Stream Your Favorite Shows

 3. Move TV – Move TV allows subscribers to watch live shows later so they can play and resume when it suits them.
 The rewind option is also available for TV shows.

-4. TV on Demand (TVoD) – The selected TV channels are recorded to be watched if necessary.
+4. TV on Demand (TVoD) – The selected TV channels are recorded for viewing if necessary.

 5. Live TV – with or without interactivity affixed to current broadcast television programs.

-IPTV is on the path of continuous growth in recent years.
+IPTV has been on the path of continuous growth in recent years.
 The aggregate number of IPTV subscribers worldwide has now passed the 130 million mark.

 The net addition of six million subscribers is the largest in the past 24 months to the end of 2015.